quantaseed/projects-teensyExpression/ftp/readme.md

 ### [../arduino/teensyExpression/ftp_defs.h](../arduino/teensyExpression/ftp_defs.h)

+**This is probably the most important and relevant file for FTP midi information, in my system, at this time!!**

 This file contains the basic C++ data structures for a patch, as well as comments and constants describing a variety of what I call 1F/3F command and reply messages that I have ferreted out.